AravidEz/Logic-Calculator/README_EN.md

 1. **🪟 For Windows:**
   You can download the executable [for Windows](https://github.com/AravidEz/Logic-Calculator/releases/download/calculadora/CalculadoraLogica.exe)
 2. **🍎 For Mac:**
-  You can download the executable [for Mac](https://github.com/AravidEz/Logic-Calculator/releases/download/mac/CalculadoraLogica)
+  You can download the .zip an decompress [for Mac](https://github.com/AravidEz/Logic-Calculator/releases/download/mac/CalculadoraMac.zip)

 ---

 ## 🚀 How to use

-### Running the `.exe`
+### Running the `.exe or .app`
 1. Download the executable according to your system.
 > ⚠️ Security notice: Only download the executable from this official GitHub link.
 > Downloads from other sites could contain malware.
 This file is safe, but **only from here**.